garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Budget.md

 Regularly compare your budgeted figures to your actual figures each month & determine what the differences are & why they occurred (Variance Analysis).

 Continually update your budget based upon the actual figures
+- (this is meant to be a dynamic process)

+Always try to keep your budget balanced or even better at a surplus Surpluses are what we use to save for the future

 ## Benefits of Budgets
 1. Monitor & Control finances